 Cold weather can result in one of the following conditions if not monitored closely:

-Hypothermia occurs when the body temperature drops below 95°F. It is very deadly.
+- Hypothermia occurs when the body temperature drops below 95°F. It is very deadly.
 Warning signs include uncontrollable shivering, disorientation, slurred speech and drowsiness.
-If symptoms are detectd seek medical care immediately.
+If symptoms are detected, seek medical care immediately.

 Some of the dangers associated with winter storms include loss of heat, power and telephone service and a shortage of supplies.